adamzvolanek/DevRackDocs/README.md

 # Description

 This repository consists of my homelab notes/documentation for deploying my server named Alexandria which can be accessed on my [wiki](http://wiki.adamzvolanek.com).
-An alternative hosting platform can be found on [blog.adamzvolanek.com](http://blog.adamzvolanek.com).

 ## Important Note